 Have you built a career in community-based teaching, research, and partnership development?
 Earn this formal recognition for your years of experience and depth of knowledge.
 It may be easier than you think.

 How do I get started?

-Becoming a Campus Compact-certified Community Engagement Professional requires demonstrating mastery of a variety of key competency areas.
-This is accomplished by earning micro-credentials—digital certificates that recognize knowledge, skills, experience, and critical commitments in a single competency area.
-We are currently accepting applications for two micro-credentials:
+Becoming a Campus Compact-certified Community Engagement Professional requires demonstrating high proficiency in a variety of key competency areas.
+This is accomplished by earning credentials—digital certificates that recognize knowledge, skills, experience, and critical commitments in a single competency area.
+Start your work on your CEP certification today by earning your first credential.

-Ultimately, the Community Engagement Credential Program will include 15 micro-credentials that will become available for application on a rolling basis.
-Practitioners who earn a requisite number of micro-credentials may apply for Campus Compact’s full certification as a Community Engagement Professional.
-Complete guidelines for full certification will be released in the coming months.
+Ultimately, the Community Engagement Credential Program will include 15 core credential areas that will become available for application on a rolling basis.
+Practitioners who earn six credentials (the three essential core credentials and three elective credentials) will be eligible to apply for Campus Compact’s full certification as a Community Engagement Professional.
+Learn more about the requirements for full certification.

 Credentialing Program Board Members